 Deforestation is the permanent and intentional clearing of forested land by humans, often for agricultural expansion, timber harvesting for fuel or building materials, mining, and human settlement.
 Huge areas of forest can also become rapidly deforested during natural disasters like wildfires, tornadoes, and cyclones.

-So how does this happen?
 Often a forest is degraded for a long time before being completely cleared.
 And once the process has begun, it can be difficult to turn back the ecological clock: after roads and other infrastructure are established, wild areas are very vulnerable to clear cuts.
 And once an area is deforested, it will take decades (or longer) to return to something resembling its original state.
 This is why conservation is so important in the fight to protect our global forest resources.

-Besides sheltering biodiversity, one of the most important services forests provide is carbon sequestration.
+Besides sheltering biodiversity, one of the most important benefits forests provide is carbon sequestration.
 In fact, one mature tree can consume 48 lbs of carbon a year!
 But once they’re chopped down, all that carbon gets released right back into the atmosphere.
 Here, it traps solar heat in our atmosphere which, in turn, warms our planet.
 Because of this, deforestation accounts for 11% of human-caused GHG's.
 To put that into perspective, transportation accounts for about 14% of global GHGs.
 Stopping deforestation, then, is absolutely critical if we want to stop climate change.

 Massive deforestation has been happening in the Brazilian Amazon for decades, with a sharp increase in 2019.
 Driven primarily by agricultural and industry demands, this incredible region continues to experience deforestation at a rate of 150 acres per minute.
 Victimized by inconsistent governance and increasing consumer demands, biodiversity and forest cover here are, literally, going up in smoke.
 Sadly, what began as a promising decade for the Brazilian Amazon ended with a sharp increase in deforestation due to major shifts in political leadership.